kwynncom/tour-calendar-update-tracker/readme.txt

 This makes HTTP calls to get the info.

-A running version is at https://kwynn.com/t/20/02/dci/  .
+A running version is at [... removed] .
 This is probably one of the most unstable links on my web site, though.
 It will probably be gone by August of 2020, although a replacement should soon appear, and perhaps I'll post that code, too.

 I'm being obscure about details for what will be obvious reasons to some of you.
 Here is what I will say: